 Read Also – Average Salary of a Corporate Lawyer in India

 Apart from the roles listed above, a corporate lawyer performs several other major functions for which knowledge of corporate finance is essential.

 - Investment- A corporate lawyer serves as the legal advisor of a company.
 He guides his clients to make proper investments in shares, securities, and debentures.

 - Loans and Borrowings of the Company- A corporate lawyer is required to provide legal assistance in financial matters as well.
 He has to handle the loans and borrowings of the Company and ensure that inter-corporate loans shall be limited, and the guarantees and securities are given should be restricted to 60% of the paid share capital.

 - Deposits- A corporate lawyer plays a crucial role at the time when his client company accepts deposits.
-There is a certain procedure which the public and private companies need to follow while accepting deposits.
-Notice to the members of the company needs to be given, an application needs to be filed with the Registrar of the company, and separate bank details needs to be provided.
+There is a certain procedure that the public and private companies need to follow while accepting deposits.
+Notice to the members of the company needs to be given, an application needs to be filed with the Registrar of the company, and separate bank details need to be provided.
 A lawyer ensures that the above procedure is followed in a proper manner, and the finances of the company are managed efficiently.